-A self-insured medical reimbursement plan is a term used to describe Healthcare Reimbursement Plans, Health Reimbursement Arrangements, and other types of formal medical reimbursement plans.
+A self-insured medical reimbursement plan is a term used to describe Healthcare Reimbursement Plans, Health Reimbursement Arrangements (HRAs), and other types of formal medical reimbursement plans.

 What is a Self-Insured Medical Reimbursement Plan?

-A self-insured medical reimbursement plan is a written plan for the benefit of employees which provides for tax-free reimbursement of employee medical expenses, as allowed in Section 105 of the IRS code.
+A self-insured medical reimbursement plan, like an HRA, is a written plan for the benefit of employees which provides for tax-free reimbursement of employee medical expenses, as allowed in Section 105 of the IRS code.